harsh30896/ExpenseTracker/src/readMe.md

 1. Allow user to set different budget for each category

 # Recurring Expenses
-1. Allow user to set up recurring expenses.
+1. Allow user to set up recurring expenses. :-

 # Notification
-1. Send notification or alerts when the user is approaching budget limit :- in between
+1. Send notification or alerts when the user is approaching budget limit :- Done

-# Export Data.
+# Export Data
-1. Allow user to export their expense data to CSV or Excel files :- done
+1. Allow user to export their expense data to CSV or Excel files :- Done
-2. Excel Files  :- done
+2. Excel Files  :- Done

 {